 Students don't have to use a template to showcase their understanding of a cycle.
 Even young learners can use the tools mentioned above to paint and label a scientific process from a blank page.

-To use a blank canvas in Wixie, simply have students log in and click the New Project button on the toolbar.
+To start from a blank canvas in Wixie, simply have students log in and click the New button.

 If students haven’t used Wixie yet, they will automatically begin at a blank canvas!

 As students gain skills using Wixie's tools to share their learning in the cycle diagram, push them to create longer presentations about each stage in the cycle.

 Their work can be straightforward informational text about a cycle or can combine narrative and informational writing to tell the story of the cycle from the first-person perspective of the "main character."